Garaio-REM/remcloud-message-bus-api/notification_context.md

 data | hash |
 &nbsp;&nbsp;externalReference | string | external, unique case identifier; **required**
 &nbsp;&nbsp;masterdataReference | string | reference of a property / building / unit; **required**
+&nbsp;&nbsp;categoryCode | string | optional for the category code - this value must match a 'code' within the 'notification_kategorie' of the CodeTabelle.
+Blank or non-matching values will fall back to the default based on the sending system's name.
+(Ideally, in the future, these categories can be found via GraphQL, until they will be provided by Garaio REM personnel as needed).
+&nbsp;&nbsp;recipientUsername | string | optional recipient username (within GREM) to override the default recipient.
+Blank or non-matching values will fallback to the default based on the given 'masterdataReference'.
 &nbsp;&nbsp;sender | string | optional sender info (email address, name...)
 &nbsp;&nbsp;mimetype | string | mimetype describing the message format (text/plain, text/markdown...); **required**
 &nbsp;&nbsp;message | string | notification message; **required**